YEnc: yEncode adoption

 The yEncode draft proposal document was made available on 31 July 2001.
 A reference encoder and decoder was included in the MyNews 1.9 freeware version in November that year. yDec, a freeware win32 decoder came on 14 November 2001.
 On 21 March 2002, Agent supported yEnc with version 1.91.
 Due to feedback of Juergen Helbing, the release was postponed by one week.
-A couple of days after the release Jürgen Helbing wrote that Forté implemented yEnc in the best way imaginable.
+A couple of days after the release Helbing wrote that Forté implemented yEnc in the best way imaginable.

 Stuffit Deluxe added yEnc support with version 8.0 in 2003.
 PowerArchiver 9.2 added yEnc support in May 2005.